What is an example of shortage cost?

 The cost of inventory includes the cost of purchased merchandise, less discounts that are taken, plus any duties and transportation costs paid by the purchaser.

-See also How do I ship excavators?
+See also What order do I pack to move?

 What are the types of inventory cost?